BobbyBurt/TappyTappyBoneyeard/PATCHNOTES.md

 - Disabled the ability to show the tutorial during the level complete sequence which caused the wrong score to be saved.
 Spotted by FutureCopLGF.
 - Fixed cloud save data being detected when non exist.
 Spotted by FutureCopLGF.
+- Fixed Newgrounds.io passport login page not opening on devices like iOS.

 ## Version 23 (patch 1) - Nov 10 2023